Strategy 14 min read May 15, 2026 Roy Redd Updated June 2026

 Frequently Asked Questions

-What EBITDA multiple do engineering and surveying firms sell for in California?
+What multiple do land surveying firms sell for in California?

 Are engineering firms SBA 7(a) eligible?